Volume Spread Analysis

 Background context Whether the bar appears after an advance, decline, range, breakout, or failed move The same bar can mean different things in different structures

-This observability-first approach helps prevent a common mistake: treating one dramatic candle as a complete signal.
-VSA is strongest when each bar is read as part of a sequence rather than as a standalone event.
+This sequence helps prevent a common mistake: treating one dramatic candle as a complete signal.
+VSA is strongest when each bar is read as part of a wider sequence rather than as a standalone event.

-VSA main inputs showing volume, price spread, close location, background context, and why they should be read together
+The four main inputs of VSA showing volume, spread, close location, and background context

 What Volume Spread Analysis Tries to Infer